Comparing Transplant Programs

 You may choose to further refine your search by program name, by distance from a particular ZIP code, by state, or by adult or pediatric designation.
 To filter your search results by any of these factors, choose the appropriate factors in the filters (shown below) and click the Update button.

 When you search for a transplant program, the search results will return a list of programs that are filtered and sorted according to your preferences as described above.
-For more detailed information about a program, click on the View Details link found under the program's name in the search results.
-This will take you to a page with more detailed information and a link to the program’s full SRTR program-specific report.
-This report details many aspects of the program, including information about patients on its waiting list and patients who have undergone transplant there.
+For more detailed information about a program, click on the View Summary Data link found under the program's name in the search results, or you may view the full This report details many aspects of the program, including information about patients on its waiting list and patients who have undergone transplant there.
 We encourage you to review this information to learn more about the program.

-By default, the search results sort by programs with the best outcomes as determined by how many patients are alive with a functioning organ one year after transplant.
+By default, the search results sort by the outcome assessment, then by transplant volume.
 Other factors may be more important to you in comparing transplant programs.
 For example, you may want to identify a program with a high transplant rate, or a program that performs more rather than fewer transplants.
 You may sort the search results by these other metrics to identify programs according to your needs.
 However, metrics presented in these search results are calculated for all patients at the program and may not represent your particular needs.
 We encourage you to discuss these results with your care team to identify a transplant program that best suits your individual circumstances.

 We hope these data are helpful to you.
 If you have questions that we can help with, please contact us.